owowed/userscript-common/README.md

 // ...
 // ==/UserScript==
 ```

-*(note: the order of `@require` directive does not matter, as userscript-common libraries only provide functions that are not executed immediately unless called)*
+*(note: the order of `@require` directive does not matter, as userscript-common libraries only provide functions that are not executed immediately unless called/used by the developer.)*

+## Available Libraries

+- **Mutation Observer**: A simple wrapper around MutationObserver API to watch DOM changes.
+- **Wait for Element**: Provides utility functions to get and wait for elements that are not yet loaded or available on the page.

 ## License

 This project is licensed under [GNU LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), a free and open-source license.
 For more information, please see the [license file](https://github.com/owowed/userscript-common/blob/3574a4c7a29e8600ddc899cfafd7a4f54674b81d/LICENSE.txt).